Mitch Grunes's DrawBlade program

 User tstop4me on skatingforums.com keeps complaining about my usage of "sweet spot", because he says it confuses skaters whose coaches or skate techs use it differently.

 The front part of a figure skating blade, the "toepick" (or toe pick in some people's lingo) consists of several sharp teeth.
 It is sometimes used to do forward-to-backward turns (usually called forward turns), scratch spins, forward jumps (which start moving and facing forwards), backward jumps, and pivots (except some usual and difficult pivots and spins are done off the "tail" (the back part of the blade).
-What I call the "drag pick" (or back toepick tooth), some people call the "scratch pick."
-What I call the "frontmost pick", some people call the "king pick".
+What I call the "drag pick" (or back toepick tooth), some people call the "scratch pick", "anchor pick", "master pick" or "drop pick".
+What I call the "frontmost pick", some people call the "king pick" or "primary pick".
 Apparently some people can sometimes reach it.
 In a few cases (specifically certain ice dance blades, like the most popular MK Dance) the drag pick is blunted instead of sharp.

 Discussion at https://skatingforums.com/index.php?topic=8922.0